Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: System overview

 \subsection{Software Components}

-The software design of the system consists of three components; a computer vision based overhead tracking system that calculates rotational offsets based on viewer position, motion control firmware that generates compensated motion patterns to achieve the target trajectory with minimal oscillation, and a~calibration tool for configuring the input shaping filer coefficients.
-The system was designed to be hardware agnostic with the tracking system decoupled from the motion control system so that multiple instances of the artwork could be integrated with a single instance of the vision system.
-We also focused creating an intuitive configuration GUI so that non-technical installers can configure and calibrate the artwork on site.
+The software design of the system consists of three components: a computer vision-based overhead tracking system that calculates rotational offsets based on viewer position, motion control firmware that generates compensated motion patterns to achieve the target trajectory with minimal oscillation, and a~calibration tool for configuring the input shaping filter coefficients.
+The system was designed to be hardware-agnostic, with the tracking system decoupled from the motion control system, allowing multiple instances of the artwork to be integrated with a single instance of the vision system.
+We also focused on creating an intuitive configuration GUI so that non-technical installers can configure and calibrate the artwork on site.

-The computer vision system is written in Python with OpenCV and integrates a standard YOLO v8 object detection and tracking model using ByteSort with a GUI based configuration system (Fig. \ref{screenshot_sw}), continuous angular offset calculations, and a~visual monitor window.
+The computer vision system is written in Python with OpenCV and integrates a standard YOLO v8 object detection and tracking model using ByteSort with a GUI-based configuration system (Fig. \ref{screenshot_sw}), continuous angular offset calculations, and a~visual monitor window.
 The motion control system is written in C++ using the Arduino framework.

-To configure and run the artwork an installer first launches the software and begins the calibration process.
-After recording an average value for the pendular and rotational oscillation periods, these values are input into the interface and an XML based coefficient file for the input shaping filter is generated.
-These values are uploaded to the microcontroller via serial command where they are stored in flash memory.
+To configure and run the artwork, an installer first launches the software and begins the calibration process.
+After recording an average value for the pendular and rotational oscillation periods, these values are entered into the interface.
+An optimization algorithm described in Section V performs automated shaping filter synthesis resulting in an XML based coefficient file generated as an output.
+These coefficients are uploaded to the microcontroller via serial command, where they are stored in flash memory.
 Next, the installer configures the camera view and region of interest within the installation space.
-The field of view and region of interest can be adjusted depending on the interaction range desired.
-After the belt has been calibrated and the camera parameters has been set up, the rotary stage will begin its homing sequence.
-After finding the location of the magnetic sensor, the piece returns to an idle location until a person appears in the field of view.
+The field of view and region of interest can be adjusted based on the desired interaction range.
+After the belt is calibrated and the camera parameters are set, the rotary stage will begin its homing sequence.
+After locating the magnetic sensor, the piece returns to an idle location until a person appears in the field of view.
 The idle location and delay before returning to idle can be configured using the interface.
 The installer can then enable overhead tracking and normal operation begins.